-Figure 5a shows a histogram of reaction times from original experiment done by Pomplun et al. (2001).
-This histogram can be compared to a histogram of reaction times produced by our model depicted in Figure 5b.
-Both graphs show a plateau of short reaction times between three and ten seconds, indicating that the distribution of RT produced by the model closely fits the distribution from the original experiment.
-On average, the model made 37.3 fixations during a trial.
+Fig. 6a shows a histogram of reaction times from original experiment done by Pomplun et al. (2001).
+This histogram can be compared to a histogram of reaction times produced by our model depicted in Fig. 6b.
+Both graphs show a plateau of short RT between 3 and 10 s, indicating that the distribution of RT produced by the model closely fits the distribution from the original experiment.
+On average, the model made 37.4 (SE = 0.23) fixations during a trial.
 This is a close match to 39.6 fixations reported by Pomplun et al. (2001).
-The model produces nicely structured scanpath (Figure 6) even though there is no explicit control of which object should be chosen as O1.
+The model produces nicely structured scanpath (Fig. 7) even though there is no explicit control of which object should be chosen as O1.